MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ## Integration scenarios - known issues

-### Links not opening when using the Social Selling Assistant from the Dynamics 365 for tablets app

-You can access the Social Selling Assistant app from both the Dynamics 365 web client and the Dynamics 365 for tablets app.
-However, for Dynamics 365 for tablets, the following restrictions apply:

--   Links contained in the social posts cannot be opened.
-As a workaround, use the **Copy to clipboard** action to copy the link to the post.
-Then paste the link into any Internet browser on your device to view the original post from which the links can be opened.

--   Copyright and Translation Guide links in the page footer cannot be opened.
-However, you can access these links from the Dynamics 365 web client or in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

 ### Microsoft Dynamics 365 domains must be added to Allowed Domains to enable integration

 For the integration between Microsoft Dynamics 365 and [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], your Dynamics 365 [domains must be added as allowed domains in Market Insights](connect-other-domains.md).
 This will ensure that only the Dynamics 365 domains you own can make requests to your data.

 If you are a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] administrator, you can do this by going to **Settings** \> **Allowed Domains**.
 Add only your owned Dynamics 365 domains as allowed domains to enable communication with [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

-### NAV integration and Microsoft Edge browser cause IFrame to stop loading

-When you use the Microsoft Edge browser with Dynamics NAV, there's an unsolved issue with the [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] widget.
-When looking for a non-existing ID, the widget will stop loading.
-As a workaround, we suggest that you reload the page and make sure you have a valid Search topic ID.
-To do that, look for the search topic ID in the Analytics page's URL.

 ## Display of content - known issues